History

 The impact of our history curriculum can clearly be seen in the pupils’ books.
 The detailed unit overview outlines the main learning objectives – enquiry questions – that the pupils will explore and answer during their learning.
 The opportunity to evaluate and reflect on the learning is planned for regularly to enable the pupils to see how their learning is progressing.

 Pupils’ learning is assessed informally in each lesson and teachers plan responsively to next steps.
-At the end of a unit, pupil complete a short assessment based around the key questions.
+At the end of a unit, pupils complete a short assessment based around the key questions.
 The Subject Leader, through pupil voice and monitoring, assesses the pupils’ learning throughout the year.
 At the end of the year, class teachers then use the pupils’ recorded work and assessment to make a judgement as to whether each pupil is working at the expected level.